wuxxin/infra-shared/docs/update.md

-# Update Config
+# Update System Config

-reconfigure a remote CoreOS System by executing salt-call on a butane to saltstack translated config.
+reconfigure a remote System by executing salt-call on a butane to saltstack translated config.

-- Modifications to *.bu and their referenced files will result in a new saltstack config.
+- Modifications to `*.bu` and their **referenced files** will result in a new config
-- only the butane sections: storage:{directories,files,links,trees} systemd:unit[:dropins] are translated
+- only the butane sections: `storage:{directories,files,links,trees}` and `systemd:unit[:dropins]` are translated

 Update Execution:

-1. provision: Copies systemd.service and a main.sls in combination self sufficent files to the remote target
+1. provision: Copies systemd service and a main.sls in combination self sufficent files to the remote target
 1. target: overwrite original update service, reload systemd, start update service
 1. service: build update container, configure saltstack
 1. service: execute salt-call of main.sls in saltstack container with mounts /etc, /var, /run from host